Lab objectives and goals:

 My lab is focused on understanding how cell-to-cell communicative behavior of immune cells is regulated within healthy tissue, and how these behaviors are altered in response to an infection in vivo.

 We use multiphoton intravital microscopy (MP-IVM) to visualize the migration, dynamic behavior and localization of immune cells within their physiological tissue in live, anaesthetized mice.
-Our new imaging facility allows us to perform MP-IVM in infected animals that require BSL2+ containment.
+Our dedicated imaging facility allows us to perform MP-IVM in infected animals that require BSL2+ containment.
 The goal is to use microscopy and analytical approaches to characterize the relationship between cellular motility, intercellular communication and immunity using novel imaging techniques.

 In order to keep us healthy, the immune system must recognize and destroy a wide range of invading pathogens, while limiting damage to healthy tissues.
 This is accomplished by a complex network of immune cells that continuously survey the body in order to rapidly respond to pathogenic insults.